 ^[2] Impacts reflect highest-impact options.
-Impacts to wetlands would be reduced to 0.13 acres if the South Calaveras Future Station were not included; and impacts to waters of the U.S. would be reduced to 0.04 acres if the East of Rail ROW Option is not chosen.
-Source: Manuel Padron & Associates, Parsons Corporation, 2003.
+Impacts to wetlands would be reduced to 0.13 acres if the South Calaveras Future Station were not included; and impacts to waters of the U.S. would be reduced to 0.04 acres if the East of Rail ROW Option were not chosen.